Official Glen Cove Chamber of Commerce By-Laws

 The Treasurer shall assist the CPA in the preparation of all tax documents.

-The Executive Director is an employee of the Glen Cove Chamber of Commerce with the following responsibilities.
+The Executive Director or Administrator is an employee of the Glen Cove Chamber of Commerce with responsibilities as set forth in their respective employment agreement(s)

-The Executive Director works directly under the direction of the President.
+The Executive Director/Administrator works under the direction of the President.

 Section 3.
 Executive Committee